There are so many skills needed to really get your family prepared for any emergency.

-- First, break up your wax into small pieces.
+- Break up your wax into small pieces.
 Put the wax bits into the metal pan and float it in the pot of water and gently melt the wax over low heat.
 Be sure not to over heat the wax as there is a small risk of ignition.

 - While the wax is melting, create your drying rig.
 Affix a strip of the double-sided tape to the edge of the box.
 You may wish to place a piece of paper underneath to catch any wax drips.

-- Individually dip each match head into the warm wax, covering the head plus an additional quarter-inch.
+- Individually dip each match head into the warm wax.
+Covering the head plus an additional quarter-inch of the match.

-- Stick each match to the double-sided tape so that they can dry with the wax hanging over the edge of the box.
+- Stick each match to the double-sided tape so that they can dry.
+Be sure to allow the wax part to hang over the edge of the box (see image below).
 It shouldn’t take long for the matches to dry, but give them about a half-hour to fully harden before handling.
 If you wish, you can re-dip each match for even better water proofing.

-You may store matches in their original box, though I don’t recommend mixing water-proofed and non-water-proofed matches.
-For even better water protection, especially when roughing it, you can store matches in a water tight container such this one.
-We even have a 5-1 container that can hang from your neck or pack, and also includes a whistle, mirror, and compass.
-Both are inexpensive and worth it to protect your hard work.
+Both are inexpensive and worth it to protect your matches.
 I am always careful to store a striker with my matches, even if I use the “strike anywhere” styles, just for the added convenience.